 - Increase finance for climate mitigation and adaptation;

-- Support the redirection of funds and investments; and
+- Support the redirection of funds and investments towards investments in line with countries’ low carbon and climate-resilient transitions; and

 - Co-create solutions and support norms.

-Focus is on mitigation; the proportion of projects targeting climate principally is high
+Climate-related ODA is evenly split between climate mitigation and adaptation; the proportion of projects targeting climate principally is high

-In 2019, almost all of France’s climate financing was spent on projects with a significant climate change component (12% of total bilateral allocable ODA; DAC average: 16%).
-32% of funding targeted climate change as a principal goal – more than four times the DAC average of 7%.
-56% of France’s bilateral allocable ODA did not target climate change or was not screened against the Rio markers in 2019 (DAC average: 77%).
+In 2020, 39% of funding targeted climate change as a principal goal – more than four times the DAC average of 9%.
+A smaller percentage of financing was spent on projects with a significant climate change component (17% of total bilateral allocable ODA; DAC average: 14%).
+44% of France’s bilateral allocable ODA did not target climate change or was not screened against the Rio markers in 2020 (DAC average: 77%).

-In 2019 the largest share of France’s climate financing focused on water and sanitation (21%).
-Infrastructure received 19%, followed by energy with 18%.
-Environmental protection stood in fourth position with 15% of total climate financing in 2019.
-This is in line with the policy priorities established for this sector – WASH and sustainable infrastructure – in the 2018 CICID conclusions.
+In 2020, the largest share of France’s climate financing focused on ‘agriculture’ (16%).
+‘Financial services and business support’ received 15%, followed by ‘other sectors’ with 11%.
+‘Water and sanitation’ stood in fourth position with 10% of total climate financing in 2020.
+This is in line with the policy priorities established for this sector in the 2018 CICID conclusions.

 France is a strong supporter of a multilateral approach and successfully hosted the GCF’s first replenishment

-France also contributes climate financing through multilateral organizations, though not all these funds are counted as ODA.
+France also contributes climate financing through multilateral organizations, though not all this funding is ODA-eligible.
 This includes contributions to the following multilaterals:

-- Climate Investment Funds (CIF): Since its establishment in 2008, France has contributed US$278 million to CIF.
+- Climate Investment Funds (CIF): Since its establishment in 2008, France has contributed US$230 million to CIF.